William-Moreno/book-app/README.md

 12/14/2020 3:00 PM: made pull request to master and confirmed functionality on deployed site.
 12/14/2020 4:00PM: created new.ejs file and created a search field.
 12/14/2020 4:15PM: made pull request to master and confirmed functionality on deployed site.
+12/14/2020 8:30 PM: Created book constructor and added route handler for a POST request to /searches 12/14/2020 10:00 PM: Created CSS in public folder, used SMACCS principles, and performed CSS styling 12/14/2020

 ## Credits and Collaborations
 Brai Frauen